klauer/epics-sumo-mirror/doc/reference-sumo.rst

       }
   }

-The key "patches" is optional.
+The key "patches" is *optional*.
 If it is given the patches are applied to the source in the given order.

 "TARFILE" may be a filename or an URL with one of these forms: